-A long-running query that monitors the HealthKit store and updates your app whenever a matching sample is saved to or deleted from the HealthKit store.
+A long-running query that monitors the HealthKit store and updates your app when the HealthKit store saves or deletes a matching sample.

 - iOS 8.0+

 - Mac Catalyst 13.0+

 Observer queries set up a long-running task on a background queue.
 This task watches the HealthKit store, and alerts you when the store saves or removes matching data.
 Your app uses observer queries to respond to changes made by other apps and devices.